 If we reconcile where the profit from the sale has gone we get the following:

 |Net cash used in working capital||-70|

-The cash from the sale has not yet flowed through to the business and has been used to incraese the working capital of the business.
-The extract from the cash flow statement would now be shown as follows:
+As can be seen the cash from the sale has not yet flowed through to the business and has been used to increase the working capital of the business.
+Accordingly the extract from the cash flow statement would now be shown as follows:

 |Net change in working capital||-70|

 |Cash flows from operating activities||0|

 The net cash flow into the business from operating activities is nil.

 Net Change in Working Capital

 In our simplified business, we assumed that the opening balances for accounts receivable, inventory, and accounts payable were zero.
 What affected the cash flow from one period to the next was the change in the working capital during the accounting period, summarized by the table below.